-Once we have the IP address information it’s time to input it into the phone.
-To do this, you are going to want to press the Menu button on the Cisco/Linksys phone.
-Scroll down to number 9 of the menu options.
-This option will be labeled as Network.
-Once the Network option is highlighted on the screen press the Select button.
+Once you have the IP address information, it’s time to input it into the phone.
+To do this, press the Menu button on your Cisco or Linksys device.
+Scroll to number 9 of the menu options, labeled as Network.
+Once the Network option is highlighted on the screen, press the Select button.

-Once Network is selected, the WAN Connection Type option of the phone will appear.
-By default the phone is set to DHCP.
-Press the edit button displayed on the screen of the phone.
+The WAN Connection Type of the phone will appear.
+By default, the phone is set to DHCP.
+Press the Edit button displayed on the screen of the phone.

-When the phone displays Static IP for the WAN Connection Type press the ok button on the screen.
-Now the phone is ready to receive the information gathered at the beginning of this guide.
+Press OK.
+The phone is now ready to receive the information gathered at the beginning of this guide.

-After pressing ok to set the WAN Connection Type a list of networking options will appear on the phone screen again.
-Using the directional pad on the phone, scroll down until the Non-DHCP IP Address option is highlighted on the screen and press the edit button.
+A list of networking options will appear on the phone screen.
+Using the directional pad on the phone, scroll down until the Non-DHCP IP Address is highlighted on the screen and press Edit.